All Episodes

 And he's always had good press because he's different, right?

-He supported the recent Manchin Schumer bill.
+He supported the recent Manchin-Schumer bill.

-He supported the 1.9 trillion.
+He supported the $1.9 trillion.

 He supports sanctuary cities.

-Uh By the way, Selena's website is SelenaZeto.com.
+By the way, Selena's website is SelenaZeto.com.

-Uh Jeffrey Lord, you've been watching this guy your entire life.
+Jeffrey Lord, you've been watching this guy your entire life.

 Yeah, that's right.

-Two, count them two Fetterman signs here.
+I've counted two, count them two, Fetterman signs here.

 That's it.

-And we've got a call from he is the sitting lieutenant governor.
+And we've got a call from, he is the sitting lieutenant governor.

 This has severely limited his ability to campaign and to get out there on the trail.

-And Dr. Oz, uh fortuitously, is Dr. Oz and knows a great deal about this kind of thing, and he's got he's got a commercial up on his website in which he talks soothingly in the in the in the tone of a doctor while he's suiting up to go for a job about how he wishes Fetterman well and and all of this, and this is a problem, uh, but clearly makes it plain that this guy is not up to this task.
+And he's got a commercial up on his website in which he talks soothingly in the tone of a doctor while he's suiting up to go for a jog about how he wishes Fetterman well and all of this.

 And I can tell you, having traveled across the state back and forth with him, it's exhausting work.

-Um and to be in Fetterman's health situation, this is a real problem.
+And to be in Fetterman's health situation, this is a real problem.

 And President Trump is, of course, helping.

-So, you know, come Labor Day, Sean, which is sort of the traditional kickoff thing, things are really going to ratchet up a lot.
+So, you know, come Labor Day, Sean, which is sort of the traditional kickoff thing.

-Uh let me play the let me play the 11-minute speech he gave, some of the gaffes.
+Let me play the 11-minute speech he gave, some of the gaffes.

 I mean, he's obviously struggling cognitively, you know, whether or not this is permanent.

-They he's not allowed his doctors to talk about his condition.
+He's not allowed his doctors to talk about his condition.

 Nobody in the media even asked him a single question.